How Ghost Kitchens and the Delivery-First Model Are Changing Kitchen Equipment Needs

 Strain on Holding Equipment

-Holding cabinets, hot wells, and warming drawers are used continuously to preserve food quality during transport
+Holding cabinets, hot wells, and warming drawers run continuously to preserve food quality during transport

 Extended use increases wear and energy consumption

-Temperature inconsistencies can impact both food safety and customer experience
+Temperature inconsistencies can affect both food safety and customer experience

 Growth of Smart Cooking in Small Spaces